bryik/stereo-panorama-viewer/README.md

 ## deployment

-`stereo-panorama-viewer` automatically deploys to GitHub Pages every time a commit is pushed to the `master` branch.
+`stereo-panorama-viewer` automatically deploys to Netlify every time a commit is pushed to the `master` branch.

 ## notes